 Why Cost-of-Living Adjustments Are Critical to You

-Using real-world figures from the Bureau of Labor Statistics, what only took $1,000 to buy in January 2007 would cost $1,199.70 in 2017, or nearly 20 percent more.
-Without a COLA, you would have effectively faced a 20 percent cut in your Social Security income.
-Over 20 years — from 1997 to 2017 — your purchasing power would have dropped more than 52 percent.
+Using real-world figures from the Bureau of Labor Statistics, we see that what took $1,000 to buy in January 2007 cost $1,199.70 in 2017, an increase just shy of 20 percent.
+Without any COLAs, you would have effectively faced a 20 percent cut in your Social Security income.

 History of Cost-of-Living Adjustments

-The average cost-of-living adjustment for the past 20 years was 2.10 percent; however, this number can fluctuate dramatically over the years.
-For 2010, 2011 and 2016 there was no cost-of-living adjustment at all.
+The average cost-of-living adjustment for the past 20 years was 2.57 percent, but this number can fluctuate dramatically year over year.
+For 2009, 2010, and 2015 there was no cost-of-living adjustment at all.
 Contrast this with the high-inflation period between 1975 and 1982, when the annual cost-of-living adjustment was as high as 14.3 percent.

 Why Cost-of-Living Adjustments Matter for Social Security